 Are you south of Hawaii’s latitude?
 Then you can see the Southern Cross, Rigel Kentaurus and Hadar all higher in the sky before dawn now.
 From Australia or New Zealand now – or South America or South Africa – Crux is circumpolar.
 That is, it circles around the sky’s southern pole and appears for most, if not all, of the night.

-Meanwhile, for latitudes north of Hawaii (for example, the southernmost continental U.S.), Cassiopeia is circumpolar.
+Meanwhile, for latitudes north of Hawaii (for example, most of continental U.S. – except for southern Florida and Texas), Cassiopeia is circumpolar.
 It circles endlessly around the sky’s north pole and never sets.
 Therefore, the Southern Cross never rises as seen from northerly latitudes.